Aleksandr Dugin: Other views

+In Foundations of Geopolitics, Dugin advocated for the dismantling of the People's Republic of China, with Xinjiang, Tibet, Inner Mongolia, and Manchuria becoming buffer states.
+After the loss of leadership in Russia, Zhang Weiwei, director of the China Institute of Fudan University, invited Dugin for lectures, which caused a shift in Dugin's attitude towards China.
+Originally advocating "territorial disintegration, division, and political and administrative partition" of China, Dugin has since supported China's "Tianxia" and believes that a Russian-Chinese alliance would help counter Atlanticism.
+Dugin has been appointed as a senior fellow at Fudan University, and Chinese public opinion considers Dugin to be the most important thinker around Putin.

-Dugin wrote a 1997 essay in which he described Soviet-era serial killer Andrei Chikatilo as a mystic and "a practitioner of Dionysian “sacraments" in which the killer/torturer and the victim transcend their "metaphysical dualism" and become one".
+Dugin wrote a 1997 essay in which he described Soviet-era serial killer Andrei Chikatilo as a mystic and "a practitioner of Dionysian "sacraments" in which the killer/torturer and the victim transcend their "metaphysical dualism" and become one".

 Political parties

 National Bolshevik Party

-In 1992, Eduard Limonov founded the National Bolshevik Front (NBF) as an amalgamation of six minor groups.
+In 1992, Eduard Limonov founded the National Bolshevik Party as an amalgamation of six minor groups.
 Aleksandr Dugin was among its earliest members and was instrumental in convincing Limonov to enter politics, and signed the declaration of the founding of the party in 1993.
 The party first attracted attention in 1992 when two members were arrested for possessing grenades.
 The incident gave the NBP publicity for a boycott campaign they were organizing against Western goods.

-The NBF joined forces with the National Salvation Front (a broad coalition of Russian communists and nationalists).
+The NBP joined forces with the National Salvation Front (a broad coalition of Russian communists and nationalists).
 In 1998, Dugin left the NBP as a result of a conflict with other members of the party.
 This led to the party moving further left in Russia's political spectrum, and led to members of the party denouncing Dugin and his group as fascists.